 If available, find the county where the resource is located in the Loads and Resources submittal or from Energy Information Administrator (EIA) 860 and place the resource on a high voltage bus inside or near that county

 Aggregate small (< 10 MW) resources by county, modeled as an aggregate generator.
+See workflow figure 1 for work flow.

+Figure 1: Modeling in front of the meter small resources that have not been explicitly modeled in the PF

 If no information about reactive capability is available, assume ±33% of capacity based on the draft IEEE P2800 Standard for IBR.
 Reactive capability of other types of resources will be handled case-by-case.